Trong-Tra/zkNFT-Proof/README.md

 ## 🔒 Security Considerations

 - The **private key is never exposed**; only the **hashed address** is public.
 - For this repo, I use the based testing key from Foundry itself so I have no worry of exposing this key.
-If you implemented this is on your project, please consider using dotenv, it is a good practice of not exposing your private keys.
+If you implemented this is on your project, please consider using dotenv or your preferable method of hidding your private keys, it is a good practice of not exposing your private keys.
 - The **Poseidon hash function** ensures one-way encryption, making it **impossible** to derive the private key.
 - The proof only shows **correct NFT ownership**, not the actual identity.
 - For added privacy, a **random salt** can be introduced in the hashing process.
+Multiple rounds could increase the confidence level of the zkp.

 ---